wadehuber/codeexamples/programming/cpp_information.md

 [Why you should really care about C/C++ static analysis](https://medium.com/hackernoon/why-you-should-really-care-about-c-c-static-analysis-db13f4463b2d)

+### cppcheck

 One C++ static analyzer is cppcheck.
+Information about cppcheck & installaction instructions are available from the cppcheck website - [cppcheck.sourceforge.net](http://cppcheck.sourceforge.net/)

+I've created a [video that walks you through using cppcheck](https://youtu.be/KQE7i0F1at4) on Ubuntu & using the Windows GUI.

 Once your code compiles, you can run it on your code by typing:

 ```bash
 cppcheck filename.cpp